Over $49 million in verdicts and settlements in 15 years.

 Pro Motorcycle Rider - Road Racing, Super Hooligan, MX, Flat Track

 Andy DiBrino is riding with my OregonMotorcycleAttorney.com logo sponsorship.
 Andy raced his EDR Performance Yamaha Superstock 600 in the 2017 MotoAmerica Series as well as racing in Oregon Motorcycle Road Racing Association (OMRRA) Series at Portland International Raceway where he won the title series.
 In 2018 Andy set a new PIR track record and again podiumed at MotoAmerica on his EDR Performance stock 1000.
 You can also find Andy racing just about any kind of bike, (including bicycles) Flat track, motorcross.
-And watch out for him racing for the National Super Hooligan Championship (winning the RSD Super Hooligan National Title 2017,, and again in 2018, coming off an injury at the 2018 finale and chasing the national title for a third year in a row - can he do it!?
-It is sure exciting and good fun racing to watch him go for it).
+And watch out for him racing for the National Super Hooligan Championship (winning the RSD Super Hooligan National Title 2017,, and again in 2018, coming off an injury at the 2018 finale and chasing the national title for a third year in a row on his new custom built KTM Duke 790 (he finished 2nd overall in t he series, behind the legendary Joe Kopp).
 I was pleased to be a title sponsor for two of Andy's film projects, he did the first in 2017 and that was in the Portland Motorcycle Film Festival, titled, "Two Wheels One Love," and the second movie, OregonMotorcycleAttorney.com and Latus Motors Harley Davidson joined to be title sponsors following Andy at the 2018 Super Hooligan 2 day Finale in Costa Mesa.
+Coming into 2020 Andy and EDR Performance are switching to a new road racing bike - Kawasaki ZX-10R for stock 1000 racing.
+Should be amazing to see what they come out with, and fast!

 We've just about doubled our donations each year," said Del Stephens, OTC chairman.
 "This will put us a little over 10,000 pounds;last year we raised $46,000 and 13,000 pounds (in three events).
 If we'reable to hold even one of the other two (weather dependent; Aug.
 15 in Charleston and Aug.
 29 in Garibaldi), we'll go higher again.